 A standing order is a recurring bank transfer used in the UK.
 The same method goes by other names in other countries, like periodieke overschrijving in the Netherlands.

-Where direct debits are set up by the creditor (you), standing orders are set up by the debtor (payer, customer or donor).
-The frequency, amount, included description and duration of standing orders are controlled by the debtor, though some organizations help steer the process with standing order forms.
+Where direct debits are set up by the creditor (you), standing orders are set up by the debtor (payer).
+The frequency, amount (always a fixed value), included description and duration of standing orders are controlled by the debtor, though some organizations help steer the process with standing order forms.

 Standing orders can be canceled or changed by the debtor without any notification.
-These unpredictable changes, combined with the fact there is potentially unstructured remittance information, can make standing orders hard to match and reconcile.
+These unpredictable changes, combined with potentially unstructured remittance information, can make standing orders hard to match and reconcile.
 However, once you have standing orders in your org, you can catch these changes and, for example, follow up on unpaid installments.